yomurb/yomu/README.md

 For the complete list of supported formats, please visit the Apache Tika [Supported Document Formats](http://tika.apache.org/0.9/formats.html) page.

-## Installation and Dependencies

-Add this line to your application's Gemfile:

-    gem 'yomu'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install yomu

-**Yomu packages the Apache Tika application jar and requires a working JRE for it to work.**

 ## Usage

 If you're not using Bundler, you will need to require Yomu in your application: